wavefrontHQ/docs/pages/doc/wavefront_api.md

 summary: Learn about the REST API for managing Wavefront.
 ---

-Wavefront supports a REST API for management and [instrumentation SDKs](wavefront_instrumentation_api.html) for sending metrics.
-* The Wavefront REST API allows you to perform management tasks that you'd perform from the UI, such as creating events.
+The Wavefront REST API allows you to perform management tasks that you'd perform from the UI, such as creating events.
 You can use Swagger to create an API client or a CLI client from this API.
-* The [instrumentation SDKs](wavefront_instrumentation_api.html) allow you to send metrics to the Wavefront proxy or directly to the Wavefront service.
-These SDKs are available through different Application Instrumentation integrations and in GitHub.

-This page describes the Wavefront REST API.

 ## REST API Overview